Installation¶

 $ docker run -it --rm --gpus all --mount type=bind,src=/path/outside/container,dst=/realhf garrett4wade/real-gpu:24.03-py3-0.3.0 bash

-so your change to the code outside the container should automatically
+There is an editable installation at /realhf inside the container, so your change to the code outside the container should automatically takes effect.

-Install From PyPI or Source¶
+Install From PyPI or Source

-If you prefer not to use the provided Docker image, you can also start
+If you prefer not to use the provided Docker image, you can also start with an image provided by NVIDA (e.g., nvcr.io/nvidia/pytorch:24.03-py3) and install ReaL from PyPI or from the source.

 Note

-We don’t upload a pre-built wheel to PyPI, so the installation will
+We don’t upload a pre-built wheel to PyPI, so the installation will require compiling the C++ and CUDA extensions.
+Control whether to install the extentions with environment variables REAL_CUDA and REAL_NO_EXT.

-The CUDA extention will be installed only if REAL_CUDA
+The CUDA extention will be installed only if REAL_CUDA is set to 1.
+No extention will be installed if REAL_NO_EXT is set to 1.

 If you don’t want to compile the extensions, please use the provided Docker images.